'Great Rock'n'Roll Shows... And Lots Of Facial Hair

 "Yeah," laughs Gaz.
 "It involves grabbing the nearest person and throwing them down the other end of the bus as hard and as fast as you can.
 We all just end up getting pissed off and going to bed!"

 "And we played Russian roulette with air pistols as well," adds Danny.
-"Just with little plastic bullets, mind - they don't hurt much, but they do hurt a bit!"
+"Just with little plastic bullets, mind - they don't hurt

 "People have different techniques as well," explains Gaz.
 "Some go straight in the mouth.
 Some go for the temple.
 Me?
 I'm an up-beneath-the-throat man, myself, actually."